 This story is part of an RTÉ Investigates series: Covid - Future Health Care

-RTÉ Investigates: Covid - Future Health Care will be broadcast on Wednesday 22 July on RTÉ One at 9.35pm and on RTÉ Player.
+RTÉ Investigates: Covid - Future Health Care was broadcast on Wednesday 22 July on RTÉ One and is available on the RTÉ Player.